 Income and capital gains are credited to the Gift Fund and not to the donor.
 Investment earnings will be reflected in the market value of the Gift Fund.
-See the Chapter titled Investments in this Guide for an explanation of investment pools.
+See the Chapter titled Investments in this Guide for more information.
 Donors receive a charitable deduction at the time of a contribution, but will not be entitled to take charitable deductions for ongoing investment earnings or grant distributions from the Gift Fund.
 Amounts distributed may include appreciation since the date of the gift.